 The order of seating these Cabinet members and their ladies at a Cabinet dinner has been finally reduced to almost an exact science, but it has taken years of severe mental labor to accomplish anything like a satisfactory rule that will meet inexorably all contingencies.
 [It is done] according to the Presidential Succession bill.

 It’s not every day that an act of Congress so directly affects who you invite to dinner!
-The 1886 Act held until 1947, when the current succession was put in place.
+The 1886 Act held until 1947, when the current succession plan was put in place.